Hong Kong has an active bilateral loan market.

 Hong Kong has a separate enforcement agency, the Independent Commission Against Corruption, to counter corruption.
 Its main focus is on preventing bribery (in both the public and private sectors).

 The Hong Kong Interbank Offered Rate (HIBOR) is available for borrowings in Hong Kong dollars and yuan (although the majority of offshore yuan-denominated loans do not use the HIBOR in respect of interest calculations).
-The HKMA issued a statutory guideline 'Code of Conduct for Benchmark Submitters', which came into effect on 3 May 2013.
+The HKMA issued a statutory guideline 'Code of Conduct for Benchmark Submitters', which came into effect on 3 May 2013 and was revised on 23 August 2013.
 The guideline forms part of the HKMA's Supervisory Policy Manual.

-Subject to consultation (launched in March 2019), the Treasury Market Association (TMA) has proposed to adopt the Hong Kong Dollar Overnight Index Average (HONIA) as the fall-back alternative reference rate (ARR) to HIBOR.
-This follows the recommendation of the Financial Stability Board (FSB) to identify an ARR to HIBOR.
-Notwithstanding this, the TMA see it desirable and necessary for HIBOR to remain (unlike the UK Financial Conduct Authority's approach to the London Interbank Offered Rate).
-It remains to be seen whether the Hong Kong loans market will move from HIBOR to HONIA (or a forward-looking rate related to HONIA).
+Following the recommendation of the Financial Stability Board (FSB), the Treasury Market Association (TMA) has proposed to adopt the Hong Kong Dollar Overnight Index Average (HONIA) as an alternative reference rate (ARR) to HIBOR.
+Notwithstanding this, the TMA see it desirable and necessary for HIBOR to remain (unlike the UK Financial Conduct Authority's approach to the London Interbank Offered Rate (LIBOR)).
+There are no plans to discontinue HIBOR.

 vi Banking resolution